 An internal phase 1 study will be conducted on the first 9 participants in GOSH in two cohorts, see figure 1.
 Each child will undergo an initial screening including physical examination, assessment of vital signs and disease severity assessment.
 Using an overall 2:1 (UC-MSCs:placebo) randomisation ratio, we will recruit 4 participants (each receiving the full treatment of two infusions before the next participant begins treatment and randomise them 3:1 (UC-MSCs:placebo).
 Outcome measures will be taken at screening, both infusion visits and then at the three month follow-up.
 This data will be reviewed by the DMEC and if toxicities (the primary safety outcome) are found in one (or fewer) patients receiving the active treatment, we will confirm this dose with a further 5 patients which will be randomised 3:2 (UC-MSCs:placebo).
-If no further toxicities we will progress to the main two period crossover study.
+If no further toxicities, we will progress to the main two period crossover study.
+Of note, dose deescalation or expansion decisions will be based on 3 participants randomised to UC-MSCs in each cohort receiving at least one infusion.